mvicenzino/kidzart/ECOMMERCE_SETUP.md

 ## 1. Get Your API Keys

+### [ ] Supabase CLI Login
+Before running any secret commands, you must be logged in:
+1. Run `npx supabase login` in your terminal.
+2. It will open your browser.
+Click "Confirm".
+3. Then you can run the secret setting commands.

 ### [ ] Stripe (Payment Processor)
 **Option A: Reuse your Kindora AI Setup (Quickest)**
 1. Log in to your existing Stripe Dashboard (or check your Kindora Environment Variables).